On Singularity Formation of a 3D Model for Incompressible Navier-Stokes Equations: Blow-up of the 3D inviscid model

 \section{Blow-up of the 3D inviscid model}

-In this section, we will prove that the 3D model \myref{model psi mixed} develops a finite time singularity for a class of smooth initial data with finite energy.
-The finite time blowup is proved in a semi-infinite and a bounded domain with mixed Dirichlet-Neumann boundary conditions.
+In this section, we will prove that the 3D model \myref{model psi mixed}-\myref{model psi mixed bc} develops a finite time singularity for a class of smooth initial data with finite energy.
+The finite time blowup is proved in a semi-infinite and a bounded domain with mixed Dirichlet-Robin boundary conditions.